Access and Security for Residential Areas

-Resident Assistants live in the residence halls and are trained by the residence staff.
+Community Assistants live in the residence halls and are trained by the residence staff.
 They are available 24 hours a day, and provide Siena students with a direct and ongoing source of information concerning campus procedures and practices.
-Resident Assistants have the authority to enforce campus procedures and practices.
+Community Assistants have the authority to enforce campus procedures and practices.

-Student residence rooms have telephone service available, and are provided with a list of emergency numbers.
-Student rooms also have peepholes in all doors.
 Students are an integral part of the security of their residence units and the campus as a whole.
 They are reminded frequently through Security Alerts and articles in the student newspaper to report strangers and suspicious activity (See Anonymous Tips) to Public Safety and to keep doors locked.
-(Security Alerts are notices posted throughout the campus that describe incidents of personal safety and criminal acts that affect the College community.)